 Have you ever wondered, “Am I depressed?”
 Most people will experience depression at some point in their lives.
-At the same time, many people may feel the symptoms of depression without knowing it.
-Depression is a sliding scale of emotions, thoughts, actions and chemical imbalances in the brain–it can be a mild sense of being “off” to a debilitating experience.
-Signs of depression include:
+At the same time, many may feel the symptoms of depression without recognizing it as such.
+Depression is a sliding scale of emotions, thoughts, actions and chemistry – depression can be a mild sense of being “off” to a debilitating experience.
+Symptoms of depression include:

 - Lack of energy/physical fatigue

 - Loss of interest in previously enjoyed activities